 King Charles Cavalier Spaniel

-The Cavalier Spaniels are descended from the toy spaniels that were prominent in the 11-18th centuries and became very popular
+The Cavalier Spaniel is descended from the King Charles and other toy spaniels - most likely coming from China or Japan, that were prominent in the 11-18th centuries.

 Other health issues may include hip dysplasia, ear disorders and eye problems such as cataracts and multi-focal retinal dysplasia.